-- Face–Heel Turn: Within the first episode of Lucha Underground.
+- Face–Heel Turn: By the second episode of Lucha Underground.

 - Finishing Move: Tornado DDT, Gory Bomb

 - Gimmick Matches: The large majority of his matches with Hornswoggle had some gimmick to make victory for Chavo all but impossible.
 In their tuxedo match, Chavo's pants legs were sewn together, making it impossible for him to walk, much less wrestle.
 In their blindfold match, only Chavo was blindfolded, putting him at Hornswoggle's mercy.
-Ect, ect.
+Etc, etc.

 - Goofy Print Underwear: Chilli peppers when he lost a tuxedo match to Hornswoggle.